graphhopper/directions-api-clients/csharp/docs/RoutingApi.md

 Routing Request

-The GraphHopper Routing API allows to calculate routes.
+The GraphHopper Routing API allows to calculate route and implement navigation via the turn instructions

 ### Example
 ```csharp